 A bad, bad opening cold call line THAT CREATES THE VERY RESPONSE THEY WISH TO AVOID.

-Recently, two office to office canvassers walked into my office unannounced.
+Two office to office canvassers walked into my office unannounced.
 Two young men all spiffed up in suits and playing the role.
 I was at my desk focusing on a project and they approached with big fake smiles looking like the shrink wrap had just been taken off them.

 Let’s evaluate what sales script structure they could have used on this cold call that would have given them a much greater chance of success.